-While it does offer a wide variety of plans at competitive prices, Identity Guard didn’t make our list because its credit monitoring features are a little sparse.
-Three-bureau reports are only offered annually at the premium plan level, and the value plan offers no credit bureau monitoring or credit score updates at all.
+Why we didn’t choose it: Identity Guard didn’t make our list because its credit monitoring features are a bit sparse.
+Three-bureau reports are only offered annually at the premium level, and the value plan offers no credit bureau monitoring or credit score updates at all.

 - All plan levels feature alerts and dark web monitoring

 - All plan levels come with $1 million stolen fund insurance

 - Only the premium plan comes with $25,000 ID theft insurance

 - Credit score tracker only offered with premium plan

 IdentityIQ stands out for its highly customizable plan options.
 It offers four plan levels ranging in cost from $9.99 to $29.99 per month.
 Additionally, its website provides good credit tools such as a credit score simulator and credit score tracker.